ilyankou/wuhan-geoinformatics/Readme.md

 # Deaths/Cases Ratios by PCI Group by Month

 At the start of the pandemic, lower-PCI places experienced fewer deaths per positive case, compared to higher-PCI places.
-By the end of the year, the trend has reversed.
+By the end of the year, the trend had reversed.

 ![](img/dc_pci_grouped.png)